 Medical Editor: John P. Cunha, DO, FACOEP

 10% Travasol (Amino Acid) Injection is a solution of essential amino acids used in patients unable to eat properly due to illness or surgery.
-Common side effects include irritation or inflammation at the injection site.
+Common side effects of Travasol include irritation. inflammation, or infection at the injection site.